Smooth Gowdy symmetric generalized Taub-NUT solutions: Geometric preliminaries

 From this and the discussion in \Sectionref{sec:boundarybehavior}, we can easily derive the behavior of the functions $\tilde R$, $\tilde L$, $\tilde Q$ at the poles for $t\in(0,\pi)$ in areal coordinates,

 with smooth functions $\hat R$, $\hat L$, $\hat Q$ and $\hat M$ which only depend on $t$ and on $\cos\theta$.

-Note the following interesting general fact about \keyword{polarized Gowdy spacetimes}.
-A Gowdy metric is called polarized if there exists an everywhere orthogonal basis of Gowdy Killing fields.
+A particular consequence is the following interesting fact about \keyword{polarized Gowdy spacetimes}.
+A Gowdy spacetime is called polarized if there exists an everywhere orthogonal basis of Gowdy Killing fields.
 With respect to this basis, the function $Q$ must hence vanish identically.
 Now, Eq.~\eref{eq:QBound} shows that this can never happen for the Killing basis $\{\partial_{{\rho_1}},\partial_{{\rho_2}}\}$, but it is possible for the basis $\{\partial_{\lambda_1},\partial_{\lambda_2}\}$ according to Eq.~\eref{eq:BoundQlambda}.
 Indeed, one can show that $Q$ can only vanish identically for a smooth Gowdy symmetric metric on \Sth if the Killing basis is chosen such that one of the two fields is proportional to $\partial_{\lambda_1}$ and the other to $\partial_{\lambda_2}$.
+This fact will be used in our later discussion.